Prevention for Parents

 A big part of my job is building relationships with students because we know adults play a huge role in influencing healthy choices.

 I love to partner with parents, too!
-Please stop by my office just to say hi or get in touch if you are worried about a student.
+Please get in touch if you are worried about a student.
 Send me any ideas you'd like to see in upcoming issues via email.

 Thank you for all you do for our young people, it matters!